nandryshak/pydir/README.md

 # PYDIR

-### Generate static HTML pages for directory listings.
+## Generate static HTML pages for directory listings.

 This Python Script will scan a given directory and all it contains, recursively, and within each of those directories (including the root) create a directory listing HTML page that not only looks nice but is completely static, removing the need for often bandwidth-intensive client-side handlers.
 Not only that, but it also has support for custom styles, so no more of those ugly default Apache directory listings.

+It first will compile HTML for the folders, then takes file names and calculates file sizes for their listings.
+It lists in alphabetical order by default.

 # Usage

-`python3 app.py /path/to/root/working/directory/`
-You may use `.` or any relative naming to describe the directory.
+`python3 app.py /path/to/root/working/directory/` You may use `.` or any relative naming to describe the directory.
 Please note that the program will write files to the chosen directory.
-Also note that the `include` folder will be copied in it's entirety to the root directory of the target. (not implemented)
+Also note that the `include` folder will be copied in its entirety to the root directory of the target. (only implemented for linux)

 # Configuration

 Edit cfg.py to modify user options.

 # License and Attribution